-As soon as you have contacted us and are in our system, we assign your family a Care Coordinator—a Specialized Care for Children staff person, who is a nurse, social worker, speech pathologist or audiologist, and who draws on the knowledge and expertise of our entire network and 80-year history.
+As soon as you have contacted us and are in our system, we assign your family a Care Coordinator — a Specialized Care for Children staff person who is a nurse, social worker, speech pathologist or audiologist — who draws on the knowledge and expertise of our entire network and 80-year history.
 Your Care Coordinator, along with a Program Coordinator Assistant, will be based in the Specialized Care for Children office that covers your geographic region.

-Your Care Coordinator is your main point of contact at Specialized Care for Children, answering your questions and leading the team that’s dedicated to meeting your child’s medical, social, and educational needs.
-As needed, your Care Coordinator will include your child’s doctors and teachers in the conversations and plans, to ensure everyone is working together.
+Your Care Coordinator is your main point of contact at Specialized Care for Children, answering your questions and leading the team that’s dedicated to meeting your child’s medical, social, behavioral, educational and financial needs.
+As needed, your Care Coordinator will include your child’s doctors and teachers in the conversations and plans to ensure everyone is working together.

 Our vision is to put you and your family at the center of a seamless support system that improves the quality of your lives.

 - Diagnostic tests are provided, allowing you to quickly find out if your child has an eligible medical condition.

 - Specialized care providers are available from our pool of experts, according to your child’s medical needs and where your family lives.